Methods

 The 3D glacier thickness projections are based solely on OGGM simulations and visualized using the Glacier:3D-Viz tool.
 These 3D projections differ slightly from the other estimates, which are based on a combination of three glacier models.

-Note that these glacier projections are based on global glacier models that use globally available glacier observation data and not use data that is only available for a few glaciers (i.e., only geodetic but no in-situ observations directly used).
+Note that these glacier projections are based on global glacier models that use globally available glacier observation data.
+Data that are only available for a few glaciers (i.e., only geodetic but no in-situ observations directly used) is not included.
 As a result, the models perform better on a global scale than at the individual glacier scale.
 Although some important processes at the individual glacier scale are not represented, we present individual glacier results here for educational purposes.
-In addition, the per-glacier and regional volume in 2020 is not an observed volume but a modelled volume.
+In addition, the per-glacier and regional volume in 2020 is not an observed volume but a modelled volume (it is the glacier model median estimate of the multi-climate-model medians).

 Results aggregation